Skip to Content

 Conversely, during winter in Algarve, despite the temperature, there are warm fireplaces, substantial meals, and cozy restaurants to warm up in after a hike.

 In the spring, there is a plethora of wildflowers that make the trails beautiful and your hiking experience extra memorable.
+It’s truly one of the best things to do in Algarve in May or any time of the year.

-There are several routes perfect for hiking Monchique trail, but Monchique to Foia is the most popular, and this is maybe the finest way to experience it.
+There are several routes perfect for hiking the Monchique trail, but Monchique to Foia is the most popular, and this is maybe the finest way to experience it.

 The typical trip follows a stretch of the famed Via Algarvana hiking trail and includes a little detour to the summit of Foia.